bartoszgebarowski/Chrome-rock-band/README.md

 ![Footer](docs/readme_images/footer.png)

 * It serves as quick access to social media and informs that the website was created for educational purposes only
-* A theme icon from font awesome is present as an additional form of indication and visual stimulation
+* A theme icon from the 'Font Awesome' is present as an additional form of indication and visual stimulation
-* The hover effect, for each icon, informs the user that it is an interactive element.
+* The hover effect for each icon informs the user that it is an interactive element.
 It is also related to a specific third-party service

 ![Footer: hover effect](docs/readme_images/footer-social-hover.png)

-* Due to the similarity of some colors, the buttons are placed in such a way that similar colors do not lie next to each other
+* Due to the similarity of some colours, the buttons are placed in such a way that similar colours do not lie next to each other

 #### Return to top button: mobile

 * It allows mobile users to quickly access the main navigation menu
-* A theme icon from font awesome is present as an additional form of indication and visual stimulation
+* A theme icon from the 'Font Awesome' is present as an additional form of indication and visual stimulation

 ![Return to top button: mobile](docs/readme_images/top-mobile.png)